ETTOTW/Herobrine/docs/final.md

 Q-table:

 Our q-table has 500 states (5 * 5 * 5 * 4).
-The first “5” and the second “5” are possible x-axis locations and z-axis locations.
-The third “5” is a possible package location.
-While our map has 4 chests and 4 possible pickup locations the package is initially in.
-It is also possible that the package is already in our agent’s inventory slot.
-Thus there are 5 possible package locations.
-The final “4” is the possible drop-off location.
-Besides, the package location is 0-3 if it is inside one of the boxes and 4 if it is carried by our agent.
+25 possible locations for the agent, 4 possible source locations for the package, and 4 possible locations for the destination.
+Also, since our agent has to pick up the package before delivering it to the designation；and it is not reasonable for the agent to finish the mission before picking up the package.
+We also need to consider the difference between pickup and delivery state.
+Therefore, there are 5 possible package locations since the package may be any of the four chests or inventory slot of the agent.
+And, we encode all the information into one state number to show our agent different state as the observation.
+The state number range is from 0 to 499.

-We store the q-table in a dictionary.
-Each state is a key, and the q-values of actions is the corresponding value.
+We store the q-table in a 2-dimensional NumPy array, with 500 rows and 6 columns.
+Each row represents a state, and each column represents an action at the specific state.
 With 500 states and 6 possible actions in each state, our q-table stores a total of 3000 q-values.

 Update Q-Value:

-Our q-table is initially empty.
+Initially, all q-values in the q-table are 0.
 After an action is executed, We store the previous state into the q-table and update the q-value for the action.
 The q-value is determined by the equation below: